Manisha5918/Manisha5918/README.md

 - Currently interning as a **.NET Developer** — building internal web apps with C# and ASP.NET MVC
 - Former **AI Intern @ Learnflu** — built a predictive maintenance system with 98% accuracy on 10K sensor records
 - Co-authored a **deep learning paper** on solar power forecasting published at ICEARS 2026
-- Currently deepening my skills in full-stack development, applied ML, and DSA
+- Currently deepening my skills in full-stack development, applied ML, and DSA (beginner)
+- Exploring AI — integrating models and APIs into real-world projects
+- Interested in software development — from clean backend logic to polished frontends
 - Actively participating in hackathons — always looking for the next challenge to build under pressure
-- Interested in software development — from writing clean backend logic to building polished frontends
 - Ask me about React, Python, machine learning, or building end-to-end projects
 - Fun fact: I scored **99.6%** in my Higher Secondary board exams